 Exit Intent Triggers

-Use exit-intent pop-ups to get some of their attention if they’re leaving without purchasing, add some flare to your exit-intent popup by offering something special to the person who’s trying to leave your website.
+Use exit-intent pop-ups to get some of their attention if they’re leaving without purchasing.
+Add some flair to your exit-intent popup by offering something unique to the person who’s trying to leave your website.

 Streamline The Shopping Experience

 A study has shown that 11% of cart abandonment happens because shoppers see the checkout process as too complicated.
-Some industries experience cart abandonment as high as 83.6% according to this chart from the Sales Cycle.
+According to this chart from the Sales Cycle, some flair industries experience cart abandonment as high as 83.6%.
 Providing a smooth user experience is the key to conversion.

 - Translate your website content for international visitors.